What to Expect When You're Estate Planning

 Planning Meeting

 The heart of the estate planning process is our planning meeting.
-This meeting typically lasts 60-90 minutes and is when we work to flesh out the wishes you set forth in the worksheet.
+This meeting typically lasts about an hour and is when we work to flesh out the wishes you set forth in the worksheet.
+We can meet at the office or via Zoom, depending on your preference.

-At this meeting we’ll go through each document included within the estate plan to discuss what that document does and walk through some what-if scenarios to ensure your plan addresses contingencies that may arise.
+At this meeting one of your attorneys will go through each document included within the estate plan to discuss with you what that document does and walk through some what-if scenarios to ensure your plan addresses contingencies that may arise.
 You may end up changing your answers from the worksheet based on our discussion, and that’s fine.
-By the end of this meeting you should have a clear understanding of what each estate planning document does and I should have a good understanding of your wishes for each document.
+By the end of this meeting, you should have a clear understanding of what each estate planning document does and we should have a good understanding of your wishes for each document.

-I’m sometimes asked when I’m doing estate plans for a couple whether both members need to come to this meeting or if only one can speak for both.
-In my experience, when just one partner comes, the absent partner generally has many questions later necessitating more follow-up.
-Accordingly, I reserve the discounted flat fee for couples in which both partners attend the meeting.
-I understand that sometimes it’s not possible for both partners to attend and am willing to follow up with the second partner separately but my fees will reflect the additional time required.
+We’re sometimes asked when we’re doing estate plans for a couple whether both members need to come to this meeting or if only one can speak for both.
+In our experience, when just one partner comes, the absent partner generally has many questions later necessitating more follow-up.
+Accordingly, we reserve the discounted flat fee for couples in which both partners attend the meeting.
+We understand that sometimes it’s not possible for both partners to attend and are willing to follow up with the second partner separately but our fees will reflect the additional time required.

-Also, since both partners are my clients, while the first partner may attend the meeting and discuss wishes and concerns, I must confirm those wishes with the second partner to ensure the documents I prepare accurately reflect that partner’s wishes as well.
+Also, since both partners are our clients, while the first partner may attend the meeting and discuss wishes and concerns, we must confirm those wishes with the second partner to ensure the documents we prepare accurately reflect that partner’s wishes as well.

 Recap

-Within 1-2 days of our meeting, I’ll email you a recap of what we discussed and a bullet-point summary of what I understand your wishes to be, noting any information I need from you in order to prepare the documents.
-Once you reply back and provide any required details, I’ll prepare your draft documents.
+Within 1-2 days of our meeting, we’ll email you a recap of what we discussed and a bullet-point summary of what we understand your wishes to be, noting any information we need from you in order to prepare the documents.
+Once you reply back and provide any required details, we’ll prepare your draft documents.

 Drafts

-After I’ve prepared drafts of your documents I’ll upload them to Clio, my secure client portal, and send you a link so you can review and let me know of any questions or desired revisions.
+After we’ve prepared drafts of your documents, we’ll send them to you through Case Status (and email, if you prefer) so you can review and let us know of any questions or desired revisions.
 Once we’ve done any necessary revisions and the documents are in final form, it’s time to schedule our signing meeting.

 Signing Meeting

-This meeting will generally run 30-60 minutes.
-We’ll go through each document and you’ll sign and initial where indicated.
-As we go through each document I’ll again highlight relevant portions so you can confirm again that they reflect your wishes.
+This meeting will generally run about an hour and takes place at our office.
+We’ll go through each document one at a time and you’ll sign and initial where indicated.
+As we go through each document, the attorney will highlight relevant portions so you can confirm again that they reflect your wishes.

-Once you’ve autographed every document, I’ll scan them and return the originals to you to take.
-I’ll keep a PDF copy for my records and upload PDF copies for you as well.
-I’ll also give you the “now what” letter suggesting storage places for your docs, language for beneficiary designations, and suggestions of other items to include in your estate plan folder to assist your agents in carrying out your wishes.
+Once you’ve autographed every document, we’ll scan them and return the originals to you to take.
+We’ll keep a PDF copy for our records and upload PDF copies for you as well.
+We’ll also give you the “now what” letter suggesting storage places for your docs, language for beneficiary designations, and suggestions of other items to include in your estate plan folder to assist your agents in carrying out your wishes.
 That’s it.
 You’ve completed your estate plan!

 Timeline

-I recommend that we work to complete the process, from planning meeting to document signing, in a month or less.
-I find that the shorter timeframe makes it easier for clients to review their documents while our discussion is still top of mind and likewise, I can easily respond to client questions without having to first go through my notes to remember details of your case.
-In my experience a longer timeframe usually makes for a harder process all around, while clients who have wrapped it up fairly quickly often comment that it all seemed a lot easier than they expected.
+We recommend that we work to complete the process, from planning meeting to document signing, in a month or less.
+We find that the shorter timeframe makes it easier for clients to review their documents while our discussion is still top of mind and likewise, we can easily respond to client questions without having to first go through our notes to remember details of your case.
+In our experience a longer timeframe usually makes for a harder process all around, while clients who have wrapped it up fairly quickly often comment that it all seemed a lot easier than they expected.

-To facilitate a quick process, I prepare the meeting recap as soon as possible and almost always within 2 days of our meeting, and upon receiving the client response to the recap I prepare drafts within 2-3 days.
-Likewise, I respond to any follow-up emails or revision requests as quickly as possible.
-Whenever the ball is in my court in the process I think of it as a hot potato I want to get back to you as soon as possible.
-I know a quick process makes it easier for you and will do my part to make that happen.
+To facilitate a quick process, the attorney will prepare the meeting recap as soon as possible and almost always within 2 days of our meeting, and upon receiving the client response to the recap, the attorney will prepare drafts within 2-3 days.
+Likewise, we’ll respond to any follow-up emails or revision requests as quickly as possible.
+Whenever the ball is in our court, we think of it as a hot potato we want to get back to you as soon as possible.
+We know a quick process makes it easier for you and will do our part to make that happen.

-I don’t expect clients to respond within the same short timeframe (I’m the one who’s getting paid to do this, so I should be the one moving quickly, right?) but do strongly encourage clients to review and respond at their earliest convenience while our planning meeting discussion is still fresh of mind.
+We don’t expect clients to respond within the same short timeframe (we’re the ones getting paid to do this, so we should be the ones moving quickly, right?) but do strongly encourage clients to review and respond at their earliest convenience while our planning meeting discussion is still fresh of mind.